SuperCoolNothing v2.0

 SuperCoolNothing v2.0 is a compilation album by 16volt, released on July 1, 2002 by Dark City Music.
 The album comes with a bonus disk of remixes and demos.
 Several tracks of the album are featured in the video game Primal.
 Two-thousand copies of the album were re-pressed by Dark City Music with new cover art and the first 100 copies signed by the band.

 Reception

-Don Kline of allmusic gave SuperCoolNothing v2.0 four our of five stars and said "with its gut-wrenching lyrics, incessant percussion, and grinding guitars, it's unfortunate that Super Cool Nothing remains one of the more largely unnoticed industrial releases of the late '90s."
+Don Kline of AllMusic gave SuperCoolNothing v2.0 four out of five stars and said "with its gut-wrenching lyrics, incessant percussion, and grinding guitars, it's unfortunate that Super Cool Nothing remains one of the more largely unnoticed industrial releases of the late '90s."
 IGN credited the second disc as being better than the first and claimed "industrial/goth exuberance aside, there were a few tracks on supercoolnothing that burrowed themselves into my sonic consciousness."

 Track listing

 Personnel

 Adapted from the SuperCoolNothing v2.0 liner notes.